bigmlcom/python/docs/index.rst

     export BIGML_USERNAME=myusername
     export BIGML_API_KEY=ae579e7e53fb9abd646a6ff8aa99d4afe83ac291

-refer to the next chapters to know how to do that in other operative systems.
+refer to the next chapters to know how to do that in other operating systems.

 With that environment set up, connecting to BigML is a breeze: